Card Services calls have the general form:

 statements.
 The particular subfunction determines the number of

 expected arguments.
-A return code of CS_SUCCESS
+A return code of CS_SUCCESS indicates that a

 call succeeded.
 Other return codes indicate errors.